eliasrvjimenez/DFRACSResearch/README.md

 their file format.

 **Things that are being worked on:**
-* How to recieve data straight from Twarc.
 * How to map the data received to a readable table
 * If and how to connect MongoDB to Django
    * Will work on this once I get Django to work better.